 OPTIMA coming soon!

-An Introduction to Instance Space and MATILDA is now available, recently presented online at the World Congress on Computational Intelligence, in July 2020
+An Introduction to Instance Space Analysis and our online tool MATILDA is now available, recently presented online at the World Congress on Computational Intelligence, in July 2020